djmgit/DeathStar/README.md

 The lambdaConfig yaml object keys takes parameters to configure the lambda function that will be created and invoked by DeathStar.

+- lambdaRole: This is the ARN of the AWS role to be used by the lambda function.
+This role must be created before using DeathStar.

+- lambdaMemorySize: The size of the lambda function.
+This takes integer and the unit is in Mega Byte.
+Default value considered by lambda is 128MB.